fgrob/auth-js-jwt-fullstack-example/README.md

-# Example of Full Stack User Authentication and Permissions System in React and Node JS
+# Full Stack User Authentication and Permissions System in React and Node JS with JSON Web Tokens

 This repository contains an example of a full stack application that demonstrates a user authentication system with access permissions functionality.
 The application allows users to register, log in, and access protected routes based on their assigned roles.